flyth/inspektor-gadget/pkg/expr/README.md

 1. Create an `OffloadPatcher` using the `NewOffloadPatcher()` constructor
 2. Register offloaders for the fields you want to support
 3. Use the `Compile` function to process your filter expression
-4. Apply the modified filter in user space, with the offloadable parts handled in kernel space
+4. Apply the modified filter, with the offloadable parts handled by the lower layers

 ```go
 // Example usage